practicalli/clojure/concepts/index.md

 * Reference types `atoms` & `refs` for mutable state
 * Changes are done safely within Software Transactional Memory (STM), like having an in-memory ACID database managing all state changes under the covers.

+> #### Hint::Avoid changing state
+> In functional programming we avoid changing state as much as possible.
+If a function does not change state it is referentially transparent, always returning the same result when given the same input (arguments).
+These are refered to as Pure Functions.
+Pure functions are truely modular as they do not affect any other part of the system and do not require complex threading for scalability.

 ### Hosted language with consise interoperabilty ###